 - Resilience – which helps pupils grow as learners

 - Independence – which helps pupils to grow as independent learners, not dependent on adults to learn

-- Subject knowledge and skills – which help pupils develop their academic skills and give them knowledge for life
+- Subject knowledge and skills – which help pupils develop their knowledge and skills and give them knowledge for life

 - Tolerance – respecting and valuing the beliefs, values, choices and opinions of others